Home Vancouver Events Calendar NOVEMBER Events in Vancouver in 2024 Remembrance Day in Vancouver

 The video continues with scenes of the Fort Langley cemetery and both Blue Mountain Park and Veterans Way in Coquitlam.
 These are followed by photos of the cenotaphs at the Memorial Peace Park in Maple Ridge and Spirit Square in Pitt Meadows.

-Other Remembrance Day scenes in the video include Veterans Park in Port Coquitlam, in front of the Arts Centre in Port Moody, outside City Hall in Richmond and at the Cloverdale cenotaph in Surrey.
+Other Remembrance Day scenes in the video include Veterans Park (Port Coquitlam), in front of the Arts Centre (Port Moody), outside City Hall (Richmond), and the Cloverdale cenotaph (Surrey).

 Remembrance Day scenes within the City of Vancouver are of the Japanese-Canadian War Memorial in Stanley Park, at the cenotaph in Chinatown and at Victory Square.
 The video finishes with scenes of cadets and members of the Canadian Armed Forces marching down West Hastings Street in downtown Vancouver.

-The video doesn’t include scenes of all Lower Mainland events on November 11th, but it does feature most of the main ones.
+The video doesn’t include scenes of all Lower Mainland events on November 11th.
+It does, however, feature most of the main ones.
 Not included in the video are ceremonies in Burnaby, Delta and White Rock, as well as communities in the Fraser Valley, Squamish, Whistler and elsewhere.
 Large and small, there are Remembrance Day events in communities all across Canada.

 What Happens at a Remembrance Day Ceremony